Monday, 30 March 2026

 Background…

 The early morning of Thursday August 28 1879 was fine and the day promised to be clear and very hot!
 Captain Beach of the Adelaide Rifles was surprised to hear gunfire to the south of his position along the Great Taylors Road Defence Line he had been given no information of any offensive action for the day in his orders.
-As his men eagerly devoured their breakfast he thought hard and used his spy glass to survey the situation, he couple see gun smoke on and around Hill 15.
+As his men eagerly devoured their breakfast he thought hard and used his spy glass to survey the situation, he could see gun smoke on and around Hill 15.
 He looked pensively at his fob watch and frowned in deep thought.
 After mulling on the situation he decided to act!
 On his own initiative he decided to launch his men forward in a spoiling attack to pin the Russians facing him, this would ensure they could not redeploy to assist their brethren who were currently under attack nearby!
-He hollered summoning his Sergeants he told them they were to assemble their men as soon as their repast was complete form them up, they were going to launch an assault on the Russian line!
+He hollered summoning his Sergeants he told them they were to assemble their men as soon as their repast was complete and form them up for action, they were going to launch an assault on the Russian line!
 The excited NCOs moved off quickly to gather the men of the Adelaide Rifles, their chance for glory had arrived and they were eager to take it!

 Within half an hour later the massed force of the Adelaide Rifles under Captain Beach's command cheered then rose as one from their entrenchments at the shrill sound of Captain's whistle, they then advanced westward with the Sun at their backs…